whaaaley/AutoHotkeyScripts/README.md

 3. Add or modify the list of ignored processes or window classes if needed.
 4. Run the script to apply a border to any active window that is not on the ignored list.

-### Known Issues:
+### Known Issues
-- **Work Area Orange Square on Start**: On startup, a small orange square may appear in the corner of the work area.
+- **Work Area Orange Square on Start**: A small orange square may appear in the corner of the work area on startup.
 This issue will go away once you interact with a window.
 - **Elevated Windows**: Elevated windows (e.g., those running with administrative privileges) will return `"Access Denied"` when trying to retrieve the process name, causing the border to be skipped for those windows.
+- **Border Above Context Menus**: The border may appear above context menus, system popups, or other elevated UI elements, which may occasionally cause confusion when the border overlaps these UI elements.

 ---